usnistgov/OSCAL/source/includes/schema/_profileXML.md

 #### `<include>` element

 An `<include>` element specifies which controls and subcontrols to include from the resource (source catalog) being imported.
-An `<includes>` element may contain the following:
+An `<include>` element may contain the following:

 * [`<all>`](#all-element) (mandatory)
 * [`<call>`](#call-element) and/or [`<match>`](#match-element) (one or more of each)